tinacms/tina.io/content/guides/tina-cloud/starter/connect-to-tina-cloud.md

 CLOUDINARY_API_SECRET=<Get this from your Cloudinary account>
 ```

 Now restart your dev server and you will be able to access your cloudinary media library 🤩.

 ![Media Demo](/img/tina-starter/Media_video.gif)

-For more details check out the [package readme to set up cloudinary](https://github.com/tinacms/tinacms/tree/main/packages/next-tinacms-cloudinary) in your own project.
+For more details check out the <a href="https://github.com/tinacms/tinacms/tree/main/packages/next-tinacms-cloudinary" target="_blank">package readme to set up cloudinary</a> in your own project.